AndrewRayCode/easing-utils/README.md

 #### What does this library have that others don't?

-There's a few other easing functions out there, but none of them met my needs, which are:
+There's a few other easing libraries out there, but none of them met my needs, which are:

  - Fully documented
  - Configurable easing functions where available